Skip to main content

 Tests that examine the mouth and throat are used to diagnose and stage lip and oral cavity cancer.

-• Endoscopy: A procedure to look at organs and tissues inside the body to check for abnormal areas.
+• Endoscopy is a procedure to look at organs and tissues inside the body to check for abnormal areas.
 An endoscope is inserted through an incision (cut) in the skin or opening in the body, such as the mouth.
 An endoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue or lymph node samples, which are checked under a microscope for signs of disease.

-• Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist.
+• Biopsy is the removal of cells or tissues so they can be viewed under a microscope by a pathologist.
 If leukoplakia is found, cells taken from the patches are also checked under the microscope for signs of cancer.

-• Exfoliative cytology: A procedure to collect cells from the lip or oral cavity.
+• Exfoliative cytology is a procedure to collect cells from the lip or oral cavity.
 A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the lips, tongue, mouth, or throat.
 The cells are viewed under a microscope to find out if they are abnormal.

 Computed tomography (CT) scan of the head and neck; drawing shows a patient lying on a table that slides through the CT scanner, which takes x-ray pictures of the inside of the head and neck.